-So, be prepared to see all things Knights of the Round Table; cases full of shaffrons (horse head armor), a Corinthian helmet dated 550 BCE pierced completely through, spears, lances, pollaxes, swords, and every kind of steel implement of destruction.
+So, be prepared to see all things Knights of the Round Table.
+View cases full of shaffrons (horse head armor), a Corinthian helmet dated 550 BCE pierced completely through, spears, lances, pollaxes, swords, and every kind of steel implement of destruction.

 Plan to have a bite at the modestly appointed table-service Museum Café.
 Food is plated artfully, and the signature Pear and Wild Mushroom Soup ($5) is so phenomenal, you’ll want the recipe.

-VISIT: Fitchburg Art Museum (FAM), Fitchburg.
-Industrial, depressed, in transition Fitchburg has a museum of art.
-Yes, you can laugh, but new management has breathed refreshed life into the realized dream of impressionist artist, Eleanor Norcross, who, in 1925, hired one of the first all-female architectural firms, Lois Lilley Howe, Eleanor Manning and Mary Almy to design the Fitchburg Art Center (now Museum).
+Several years ago, new management breathed refreshed life into the dream of impressionist artist, Eleanor Norcross.
+In 1925, Norcross hired one of the first all-female architectural firms, Lois Lilley Howe, Eleanor Manning, and Mary Almy to design the Fitchburg Art Center (now Museum).

-Where to Eat in Worcester MA
+Restaurants in Worcester MA

 Where to Stay in Worcester MA